 Both live bands and DJ’s play here, and they have light shows playing in the roof and on the walls.

 Adhere 13th Blues Bar – A small but lively bar playing blues music every night.

 The stage is small, and the guitarist is the owner of the bar (to give you an idea of the place), but it has a great vibe.

-axophone Pub and Restaurant – Not just jazz music is played here, but ska, rock, reggae (a local band called T-bone plays every friday night) and funk too.
+Saxophone Pub and Restaurant – Not just jazz music is played here, but ska, rock, reggae (a local band called T-bone plays every Friday night) and funk too.